Data Localization Laws by Country (2026)

 The scope and strictness of localization requirements vary dramatically.
 Some countries mandate that all personal data about their residents remain within national borders.
 Others apply localization only to specific sectors like banking, healthcare, or telecommunications.
 Several countries take a middle ground, requiring a local copy while permitting transfers abroad under certain conditions.

-This guide provides a country-by-country overview of data localization requirements as of 2026, explains the distinction between hard and soft localization, covers sector-specific rules, and outlines practical compliance strategies.
+This guide provides a country-by-country overview of data localization requirements as of 2026, explains the distinction between hard and soft localization, covers sector-specific rules, examines the EU position, surveys the economic debate, and outlines practical compliance strategies.

 Hard Localization vs. Soft Localization